swcarpentry/git-novice/01-backup.md

 nothing to commit, working directory clean
 ```

-We'll come back and explain what `branch master` means soon;
-for the moment,
-all we need to know is that once Git has saved files,
+it tells us everything is up to date.
+If we want to know what we've done recently,
-we can ask it about their history:
+we can ask Git to show us the project's history:

 ```
 $ git log